andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 └── booking/
 ```

+**This is a crucial strategic aspect of software architecture:** By directly mapping bounded contexts in code, we consistently apply the Ubiquitous Language at every level of system organization.

 When someone asks:
 *	"Where is the car logic?" → `carpool/`
 *	"Where is payment processing?" → `payment/`